 Tuning is essentially assured when at the end of the process the performance is checked with known standard materials.
-This is logged in the logbook (and electronically).
+This is logged.

 During the measurement critical components (e.g. TV, cathode current) are recorded and the measurement is stopped if not ok.
 All machine parameters are logged during a measurement and a correlation analysis is done of scatter vs. ion-optical component.
 So that potential problems in the instrument can be identified.